huggingface/evaluate/metrics/mauve/README.md

 The [original MAUVE paper](https://arxiv.org/abs/2102.01454) reported values ranging from 0.88 to 0.94 for open-ended text generation using a text completion task in the web text domain.
 The authors found that bigger models resulted in higher MAUVE scores and that MAUVE is correlated with human judgments.

-### Best practices

-It is a good idea to use at least 1000 samples for each distribution to compute MAUVE (the original paper uses 5000).

-MAUVE is unable to identify very small differences between different settings of generation (e.g., between top-p sampling with p=0.95 versus 0.96).
-It is important, therefore, to account for the randomness inside the generation (e.g., due to sampling) and within the MAUVE estimation procedure (see the `seed` parameter above).
-Concretely, it is a good idea to obtain generations using multiple random seeds and/or to use rerun MAUVE with multiple values of the parameter `seed`.

-For MAUVE to be large, the model distribution must be close to the human text distribution as seen by the embeddings.
-It is possible to have high-quality model text that still has a small MAUVE score (i.e., large gap) if it contains text about different topics/subjects, or uses a different writing style or vocabulary, or contains texts of a different length distribution.
-MAUVE summarizes the statistical gap (as measured by the large language model embeddings) --- this includes all these factors in addition to the quality-related aspects such as grammaticality.

-See the [official implementation](https://github.com/krishnap25/mauve#best-practices-for-mauve) for more details about best practices.

 ## Examples